github/codeql/change-notes/1.24/analysis-python.md

 - A large number of libraries and queries have been moved to the new `Value` API, which should result in more precise results.

-- The `Value` API has been extended in various ways:
+- The `Value` interface has been extended in various ways:
    - A new `StringValue` class has been added, for tracking string literals.
    - Values now have a `booleanValue` method which returns the boolean interpretation of the given value.
    - Built-in methods for which the return type is not fixed are now modeled as returning an unknown value by default.